jruesga/gerrit-cloud-notifications-plugin/src/main/resources/Documentation/fcm.md

 `when: An unix timestamp on when notification was created`

+`who: A json AccountInfo object of the account that originated the notification`

 `token: The token used to registered the device`

 `event: The event type (see CloudNotificationEvents above)`